mozsearch/mozsearch/README.md

 ```

 Now it's time to index!
 To do that, run the `indexer-run.sh`
 script.
-It will compile and index all the C++ files and also do
+It will compile and index all the C++ and Rust files and
-whatever indexing is needed on JS, IDL, and IPDL files.
+also do whatever indexing is needed on JS, IDL, and IPDL files.

 ```
 /vagrant/infrastructure/indexer-run.sh /vagrant/tests ~/index